Obligate parasite: Life-cycle

 Parasitic life cycles involve the exploitation of at least one host.
 Parasites that infect a single species are said to have direct life-cycles.
 For example, the hookworm species Necator americanus.
 Parasites that infect more than one host are said to have a complex or indirect life-cycle.
 For example, the malaria plasmodium.

 Intermediate or final host

 An intermediate or secondary host is exploited by the parasite only for a short transition period.
-A final or primary host is exploited by the parasite and is the only location in which the parasite is able to reach maturity and if possible, reproduce sexually.
+A final or primary host is exploited by the parasite and is the only location in which the parasite is able to reach maturity and, if possible, reproduce sexually.

-For example, Ribeiroia ondatrae uses Ramshorn snail as its first intermediate host, amphibians and fish as second intermediate hosts and birds as definitive hosts.
+For example, Ribeiroia ondatrae uses ramshorn snails as its first intermediate host, amphibians and fish as second intermediate hosts and birds as definitive hosts.

 Parasitic permanence

 Obligate parasites may not necessarily spend all of their time behaving as parasites.
 When a parasite is permanent, a number of generations occur in or on the host of an infested individual.
 Head lice are an example of this.
 Temporary parasites are organisms whose parasitic mode of life is limited to a few or even one stage of development.
 An example of this is the larval stage of harvest mites, while the adult stage is non-parasitic.